ryanraposo/shard-projector/README.md

 For contribution efforts generally, message me first so I can send all the latest and swap notes.
 I want contributors to know their work is going to be included if they put the time in, and during this stage a quick email first would be best.

-When development becomes less-volatile and my intentions are better documented, I'll provide standard docs & a familiar license for contributors.
+When development becomes less-volatile and my intentions are better documented, I'll provide standard docs & a familiar license.

-Whether or not you wait until then, I'm excited to work with you.
-Your interest is highly-valued, thats for sure. :)
+I'm excited to work with you and your interest is highly-valued, that much is certain. :)

 # Notice